 - Have any unanticipated challenges occurred that require adjustment of the timelines?

 - Are any changes required to the overall plan of operation?

 - Do you need to contact your RSA Project Officer?
 Toolkit-Federal

-- Are you sharing project and consumer successes in the mandatory RSA reports to the federal government?
+- Are you sharing project and consumer outcomes in the mandatory RSA reports to the federal government?
 Toolkit-Federal

-- How are you expanding the AIVRS project based on successes and best practices?
+- How are you expanding or improving the AIVRS project based on successful outcomes and best practices?

 - Is the AIVRS outreach coupled with dissemination of material, and does the marketing strategy promote the AIVRS project effectively?

 - Is the AIVRS project reaching out to all potential consumers?